radugrecu97/easyavr_atmega1280_7_segment/README.md

 ### Pushing data

 The following timing diagram can be used as a reference for implementing the SPI.
-Note that the Master Reset (MR) is not used at all as it wasn't deemed necessary.
+Note that the Master Reset (MR) is not used at all as it wasn't deemed necessary but it is held high as it's active low.

 ![wavedrom](assets/wavedrom.png)